 Available-for-sale financial assets are non-derivatives that are either designated in this category or not classified in any of the other categories.

-They are included in non-current assets unless management intends to dispose of the investment within 12 months of the reporting date.
+They are included in non-current assets unless the investment matures or management intends to dispose of it within 12 months of the end of the reporting period.